mvilain/python-automation/Readme.md

 I don't have a WhatsApp account nor will I ever get one as it's owned by Meta/Facebook which I consider True Evil(tm).
 The code will open a browser page and require you to read in a QAR code to sync the app with your phone.
-I didn't test beyond the code correctly accessing the WhatsApp web site via the browsertest Group , then timing out.
+I didn't test beyond the code correctly accessing the WhatsApp web site via the browser, then timing out.
+The library creates a file in the directory of the script `PyWhatKit_DB.txt` which contains all the messages sent and their parameters.

-MacOS 12.4 prompted with a security flag to allow IntelliJ or the terminal to be granted "Accessability" access in the System Preferences Panel.
+MacOS 12.4 prompted with a security flag to allow IntelliJ or the terminal to be granted **Accessability** access in the **System Preferences** Panel.